 Team building and leadership skills workshops and seminars

-Job Search Master Coaching, guiding entry-level to senior professionals and executive-level individuals in their quest for their next position
+Job placement transformation, offering job search master coaching, guiding entry-level to senior professionals and executive-level individuals in their quest for the right next position

 TweenPlace Alliance, Inc. – Design, management, and coordination of a summer values-based leadership program for middle-school students in Cincinnati, Ohio, funded by the Greater Cincinnati Foundation, KnowledgeWorks Foundation, Procter & Gamble, Kroger, and more.